zyedidia/micro/runtime/help/options.md

 	default value: `false`

 * `fileformat`: this determines what kind of line endings micro will use for the file.
-UNIX line endings are just `\n` (linefeed) whereas dos line endings are `\r\n` (carriage return + linefeed).
+Unix line endings are just `\n` (linefeed) whereas dos line endings are `\r\n` (carriage return + linefeed).
 The two possible values for this option are `unix` and `dos`.
 The fileformat will be automatically detected (when you open an existing file) and displayed on the statusline, but this option is useful if you would like to change the line endings or if you are starting a new file.
+Changing this option while editing a file will change its line endings.
+Opening a file with this option set will only have an effect if the file is empty/newly created, because otherwise the fileformat will be automatically detected from the existing line endings.

 	default value: `unix`